 To set up your account, execute

 Web Submission: Use our web interface for submitting problems and seeing your results.
-Try it (you can still use "submit" as usual if it doesn't work).
+Changes to our email infrastructure have apparently broken the 'submit' command-line interface, so please submit using this web interface.
 If your program does not pass the sanity check, you will see a "REJECTED" status in the "Look at Your Results" table.
 Such rejected submissions do not count against you.

 Put each complete C solution into a file N.c, each complete C++ solution into a file N.cc, and each complete Java program into a file N.java, where N is the number of the problem.
 Each program must reside entirely in a single file.
 In Java, the class containing the main program for problem N must be named PN (yes, it is OK to have a Java source file whose base name consists of a number, even though it doesn't match the name of the class).
 Do not make class PN public, or the Java compiler will complain.
 Each C/C++ file should start with the line

 #include "contest.h"and must contain no other #include directives, except as indicated below.
 Upon completion, each program must terminate by calling exit(0) (or System.exit(0) in Java).